groegerj/android_kernel_strawberry_i9300/strawberry/README.md

 Android kernel for the Samsung Galaxy S3 international (i9300).

+## Warning

+This kernel is completely experimental.
+Use only if you know what you do.

 ## Purpose and Motivation

 The original i9300 Android kernel released by Samsung is based on the